 Our project management capabilities encompass all aspects of clinical research and clinical trial management.
-The project management team has a proven track record of success in clinical research management in both industry and academia and has diverse backgrounds in areas such as medicine, biology, biotechnology, public health, pharmaceutical and medical device innovation.
-The project management team partners with the Principal Investigator and Sponsor to facilitate the meeting of all clinical research milestones from study start up to close out.
+The project management team has a proven track record of success in clinical research management in both industry and academia.
+They also possess experience in a multitude of study areas such as medicine, biology, biotechnology, public health, and pharmaceutical and medical device innovation.
+The project management team partners with the Principal Investigator and Sponsor to facilitate the meeting of all clinical research milestones from study start-up to close out.

-The project management team coordinates the expertise of cross-functional teams to provide capabilities in:
+The project management team coordinates with cross-functional teams to provide capabilities in:

 - FDA and IRB (Institutional Review Board) submissions